pile in

 バスが到着すると、雨の中乗客たちはどっと乗り込んだ。

-The students piled in the classroom at once so the teacher could start the quiz.
+The students piled in through the narrow classroom door all at once.

 pile in の類義語・関連語